bkamalmca/PythonCodeAPI/README.md

 Python for Rest API sample projects

-1. API BookWishlist - Using Falsk and sqllite
+1. API BookWishlist - Using Flask and sqlite